pantsudev/krkrz_textrenderguide/README.md

 This is a rough guide to special command usage in KiriKiriZ TextRender(.dll) based visual novel dialogue.

+This syntax is very common in different VN systems built on top of krkrz, apart from direct KAG script, and is typically impleted via one of the following:
+- By `textrender.dll`, a binary plugin
+- By `textrender.tjs`, a pure TJS version of the parser
+- By `texttagconverter.tjs`, a TJS parser that turns this syntax into KAG tags for the KAG[EX] engine.
+This is in particular typical for novels that use the `SCN` binary scene format.

 ## Notes
-- The font face is assumed to stay the same per a single draw call.
-Results are not guaranteed if it changes midway through.
-I think.
 - Bold and italics can only work if the selected font face has them.
 If not, text will be rendered normally.
-- Lines cannot start with a wait command (`%wXXX;`), it will cause a script exception.
+- Lines cannot start with a character wait command (`%wXXX;`), it will cause a script exception in some cases.

 ## Functional
 - `\n` Linebreak
 - `\t` Tabstop character
 - `\i` Indent the following lines to current horizontal position
 - `\r` Reset indenting for following lines
-- `\w` Advance display position by one blank character
+- `\w` Advance display position by one blank character (not supported in all cases)
-- `\k` Wait for key input
+- `\k` Wait for click/key input
-- `\x` Null ???
+- `\x` Null ? (not supported in all cases)
-- `\\`
+- `\` When followed by some other control character, escapes that character.

 ## Rubies/Furigana
 Rubies are small annotations that are rendered above, below or next to base text, in this case above.